yonaka15/rust-ekf/README.md

 ### Create a New EKF Instance

 In Rust, an instance of a struct is created using an implementation block (`impl`).
 This allows us to define methods associated with the struct, such as constructors, functions, and utilities.
-The `new` function below is a commonly used convention for constructing a new instance of the struct.
+The `new` function is a commonly used convention for constructing a new instance of the struct.
+When we create a new instance of the EKF struct we need to initialize the initial state vector, the covariance matrix, and the noise matrices Q and R.

+The aircraft whose attitude we are estimating may not always be in the same orientation at startup, meaning we need to calculate the attitude as closely as we can to give the EKF a good initial state.
+If we were to just give the EKF an arbitrary staring point like an identity quaternion (`(1, 0, 0, 0)') it would technically eventually correct itself to the true orientation using the accelerometer's representation of gravitational acceleration, but there will be an inevitable delay in this correction.

+An industry standard approach is to calculate a rough estimate of the orientation at startup using the acceleromater data and then allowing the EKF to take over from a more accurate initial state.
+We do that inside of the `new` function here:

     impl EKF {
-    // Create a new EKF instance
-    pub fn new() -> Self {
+        /// Create a new EKF instance, passing accelerometer data to calculate the initial quaternion (avoids using 0's for initial orientation) pub fn new(accel_data: Option<[f64; 3]>) -> Self {
+            let (q0, q1, q2, q3) = if let Some(accel_data) = accel_data {
+                // Normalize accelerometer vector
+                let norm = (accel_data[0].powi(2) + accel_data[1].powi(2) + accel_data[2].powi(2)).sqrt();
+                let ax = accel_data[0] / norm;
+                let ay = accel_data[1] / norm;
+                let az = -accel_data[2] / norm;

+                // Calculate quaternion from accelerometer data
+                let q0 = (1.0 + az).sqrt() / 2.0;
+                let q1 = -ay / (2.0 * q0);
+                let q2 = ax / (2.0 * q0);
+                let q3: f64 = 0.0; // Yaw is zero since accelerometer data cannot calulcate yaw angles

+                // Normalize the quaternion
+                let norm = (q0.powi(2) + q1.powi(2) + q2.powi(2) + q3.powi(2)).sqrt();
+                let q0 = q0 / norm;
+                let q1 = q1 / norm;
+                let q2 = q2 / norm;
+                let q3 = q3 / norm;

+                (q0, q1, q2, q3)
+            } else {
+                // Default to identity quaternion
+                (1.0, 0.0, 0.0, 0.0)
+            };

+The EKF struct also calls for the noise matrices Q and R. These matrices are static, meaning they do not change with each iteration of the EKF.
+We must initialize them at the creation of the EKF instance, and we do so in a way that makes experimantel tuning easier:

+        // Initialize process and measurement noise matrices let mut process_noise = Matrix7::zeros();
+        process_noise[(0, 0)] = 1e-7; // q0
+        process_noise[(1, 1)] = 1e-7; // q1
+        process_noise[(2, 2)] = 1e-7; // q2
+        process_noise[(3, 3)] = 1e-7; // q3
+        process_noise[(4, 4)] = 1e-5; // ωx
+        process_noise[(5, 5)] = 1e-5; // ωy
+        process_noise[(6, 6)] = 1e-5; // ωz

+        let mut measurement_noise = Matrix3::zeros();
+        measurement_noise[(0, 0)] = 1e-1; // accel x
+        measurement_noise[(1, 1)] = 1e-1; // accel y
+        measurement_noise[(2, 2)] = 1e-1; // accel z

+Those indices of each matrix are explicitly set because they will be tuned experimentally.
+Users should run the EKF, observe the behavior of the estimate, and adjust these values accordingly.

+Now we can return the EKF instance:

         EKF {
-            state: Vector6::zeros(),                        // Initial state: zero roll, pitch, yaw, and angular rates
+            state: {
+                let mut state = Vector7::zeros();
+                state[0] = q0;
+                state[1] = q1;
+                state[2] = q2;
+                state[3] = q3;
+                state[4] = 0.0; // ωx
+                state[5] = 0.0; // ωy
+                state[6] = 0.0; // ωz
+                state
+            },
-            covariance: Matrix6::identity() * 1.0,          // Initialize P with some uncertainty
+            covariance: Matrix7::identity() * 1.0, // Initial state covariance
-            process_noise: Matrix6::identity() * 0.1,       // Process noise Q (TUNED EXPERIMENTALLY)
-            measurement_noise: Matrix3::identity() * 0.2,    // Measurement noise R (TUNED EXPERIMENTALLY)
-            dt: 0.01,
-            airspeed: 0.0,                                  // Assume airspeed is 0 for now; future nonzero airspeed compatibility included
+            process_noise,
+            measurement_noise,
         }
     }

-In this `impl` block:

--   **`pub` modifier**: Makes the `new` function publicly accessible, allowing you to create an EKF instance from outside this module.
--   **`Self` type alias**: Refers to the struct being implemented (in this case, `EKF`).
-Returning `Self` is a Rust shorthand for returning the type of the struct.
--   **Initialization**: The `new` function initializes the struct fields with default or starting values, preparing the EKF for its first iteration.

 ----------

 #### Initialization Details

 1.  **State Vector (`state`)**:
-    The state vector is initialized as a zero vector (`Vector6::zeros()`), meaning all components (roll, pitch, yaw, and angular rates) start at 0.
-This represents the initial "assumed" state of the system.
+    The state vector is initialized as using a quaternion determined by accelerometer data.
+This vector represents the initial "assumed" state of the system.
 The state vector is dynamic, meaning it will be updated in every iteration of the EKF to reflect the estimated system state.

 2.  **Covariance Matrix (`covariance`)**:
-    The covariance matrix is initialized as a 6x6 identity matrix, scaled by a magnitude of `1.0`.
+    The covariance matrix is initialized as an identity matrix, scaled by a magnitude of `1.0`.
 This represents initial uncertainty in the state estimation.
 Like the state vector, the covariance matrix is dynamic and evolves with each EKF iteration based on the prediction and update steps.
+1.0 is an arbitrary uncertainty.

 3.  **Process Noise Matrix (`process_noise`)**:
     The process noise matrix (`Q`) accounts for uncertainty or errors in the system dynamics model.
-It is initialized here as a 6x6 identity matrix scaled by `0.1`, but this value is arbitrary and must be tuned experimentally for the specific application.
-Once tuned, the matrix remains static during EKF iterations.
+It is initialized as an identity matrix with indices scaled by some experimentallu tuned values.
+It remains static during EKF iterations.

 4.  **Measurement Noise Matrix (`measurement_noise`)**:
     The measurement noise matrix (`R`) accounts for noise or errors in the sensor data.
-It is similarly initialized as a 3x3 identity matrix scaled by `0.2`, but this value is also arbitrary and requires experimental tuning.
+It is initialized as an identity matrix with indices scaled by some experimentallu tuned values.
 Like `Q`, it remains static during EKF iterations.

-5.  **Time Step (`dt`)**:
-    The time step represents the interval between EKF iterations and should match the frequency of incoming sensor data.
-In this implementation, `dt` is set to `0.01` seconds, which corresponds to a 100 Hz data rate (common for gyroscope and accelerometer sensors).
-In more complex implementations, the time step could vary between the prediction and update phases.

-6.  **Airspeed (`airspeed`)**:
-    Airspeed is included as a variable in the struct for future extensibility.
-For now, it is set to `0.0` since there are no airspeed sensors in this implementation.
-However, the equations are designed to incorporate airspeed should it be measured in future applications.

 The `new` method ensures that all fields of the EKF struct are properly initialized with starting values.
 This approach centralizes the initialization logic, ensuring consistency and reducing errors when creating new EKF instances.
-It also makes the EKF flexible for future modifications, such as incorporating additional sensors or tuning the noise matrices (`Q` and `R`).
+It also makes the EKF flexible for modifications, such as tuning the noise matrices (`Q` and `R`).

 This constructor reflects Rust's strong emphasis on safety and correctness by requiring explicit initialization for all fields, ensuring the EKF starts with well-defined values.